NH3R717/WDP6/README.md

 Here's what I worked on this past week...

 **Week 1**: Data models and Test Driven Development are covered this week.
-A efficient/normalized data model for a https://ship-it.netlify.app/ is created as well as and Express API server and functional tests are included to check HTTP data request validity.
+A efficient/normalized data model for https://ship-it.netlify.app/ (a front in ready for data and api integration) is created as well as and Express API server and functional tests are included to check HTTP data request validity.

 **Week 2**: